Master of Science in Professional Counseling

 Looking for More Program Information?

 We’re happy to tell you more about the MS in Professional Counseling program specifics, requirements, and admissions.
 You can request additional program information or schedule a meeting with a Southern representative below.
+In the meantime, feel free to visit the program's catalog.

 Request More Information